Why kingdom living shrank to belief alone — and how to recover the gospel of the kingdom

 It seems that many sincere Christians trust Jesus with eternity, yet hesitate to trust His way in the ordinary pressures of life.
+The result is a quiet erosion of kingdom living — the embodied, livable life under God’s reign that Jesus actually announced.
 I could be wrong of course, but it does seem like that would be a fair statement to make.
+I know it’s true in my own faith journey.

+Here’s what I’ve experienced.
 Belief remains orthodox.
 Doctrine remains clear.
 And yet confidence that the life Jesus describes is genuinely good, wise, and sustainable in the real world often feels thin.
-I know I’ve struggled with this personally, and if I’m honest, I still do.
+I’ve struggled with this personally, and I still do.

 Obedience can feel costly but uncertain.